williamscale/williamscale.github.io/_projects/cps-load-prediction.markdown

 \end{aligned}
 $$

-However, on November 25, the actual demand from CPS customers is 60,190 MWh.
-CPS customer rates for [residential service](https://www.cpsenergy.com/content/dam/corporate/en/Documents/2024_Rate_ResidentialElectric.pdf) in non-peak periods (which the test set is in) is \$0.07503 per kWh or \$75.03 per MWh.
-For [commercial service](https://www.cpsenergy.com/content/dam/corporate/en/Documents/2024_Rate_GeneralService.pdf), the rate is \$78.17 per MWh.
+However, on November 25, the actual demand from CPS customers was 60,190 MWh.
+CPS customer rates for [residential service](https://www.cpsenergy.com/content/dam/corporate/en/Documents/2024_Rate_ResidentialElectric.pdf) in non-peak periods (which the test set is in) is \textdollar0.07503 per kWh or \textdollar75.03 per MWh.
+For [commercial service](https://www.cpsenergy.com/content/dam/corporate/en/Documents/2024_Rate_GeneralService.pdf), the rate is \textdollar78.17 per MWh.
 I am unsure what proportion of the demand is generated by residential customers vs. commercial customers.
 For this exercise, I sample from a normal distribution with a mean of 0.5 and standard deviation of 0.02 and set these values as the proportion of demand due to residential customers.
 The commercial proportion is the remainder.
-On November 25, the residential proportion is 48.3/% with $1-0.483=0.517$ being the commercial proportion.
+On November 25, the residential proportion is 48.3\% with $1-0.483=0.517$ being the commercial proportion.
 Therefore, the revenue generated from CPS customers is given by:

 $$
-\text{revenue} = 60190 \times ((0.483)(75.03) + (0.517)(78.17)) = \$4,611,959
+\text{revenue} = 60190 \times \left( (0.483)(75.03) + (0.517)(78.17) \right) = \$4,611,959
 $$

 Recall, though, that power was generated based on the predictions.
 There is a surplus of $75938 - 60190 = 15748$ MWh that can possibly be sold by engaging in the real-time market via ERCOT.
 Instead of assuming there is always demand outside of the CPS service area, I made a few probabilistic assumptions.
-Firstly, assume there is a 50\% chance there is demand off-system, i.e., $B(1, 0.5)$.
-Then, assume the demand follows a normal distribution with mean of 10,000 MWh and standard deviation of 2,000 MWh.
+Firstly, assume there is a 50\% chance there is any amount of demand off-system, i.e., $B(1, 0.5)$.
+Then, on days demand exists, assume the demand follows a normal distribution with mean of 10,000 MWh and standard deviation of 2,000 MWh.
 A snippet of the generated off-system demand is shown below.

 | Operating Day | Off-System Demand [MWh] |
 |:-------------:|:-----------------------:|